Netflix/fast_jsonapi/README.md

 cases by allowing you to pass in a hash of additional parameters necessary for your use case.

-Leveraging the new params is easy, when you define a custom attribute with a block you opt-in to using params by adding it as a block parameter.
+Leveraging the new params is easy, when you define a custom attribute or relationship with a block you opt-in to using params by adding it as a block parameter.

 ```ruby